phoebeW17/NextStepSafeguarding/README.md

 👩🏻‍💻 View an example of a completed Deployment & Local Development section [here](https://github.com/kera-cudmore/TheQuizArms#Deployment)

+### Deployment

 I utilised Github Pages to deploy my static site.
 Please find a guide on how to do so below:

-### Deployment

-Include instructions here on how to deploy your project.
-For your first project you will most likely be using GitHub Pages.
+1. Log in to Github.
+2. Find the repository called NextStepSafeguarding.
+3. Click on the settings icon.
+4. On the left hand side in the navigation page, find the Pages link.
+5. In the  Branch section of Build and Deploy, make sure to choose main from the drop down menu. then select Root in the folder drop menu.
+6. Click Save.
+The site i snow live and can be accessed via the URL.
+This can also be found on the repository homepage.

 ### Local Development